 The leaves are what give rise to this plant’s name, which are a distinctive silver-green on the topside and coated of silvery grey fine hairs on the underside.
 This makes silverweed unique and easy to find amongst the grasses.

-It’s said the leaves can be placed in shoes to absorb excess sweat because the starch content help absorbing moisture.
+It’s said the leaves can be placed in shoes to absorb excess sweat because the starch content helps absorbing moisture.

 Culinary uses and recipes with Silverweed

 The flavour is good, crisp and nutty with a pleasant starchy flavour, similar to Jerusalem artichokes.
-The roots were boiled or baked and sometimes dried and ground into flour to make bread.
+Apparently, at some point the roots were boiled or baked, sometimes dried and ground into flour to make bread.